 - Trichotillomania.
 This type of hair loss is an irresistible urge to pull hair out from your scalp, eyebrows, and other body areas.
 Hair pulling is a way of dealing with negative feelings such as stress.

 - Alopecia areata.
 Stress is one of the reasons that are thought to cause alopecia areata.
 In this type, the hair follicles are attacked by the body’s immune system, causing hair loss.

 Potential Ways to Cope With Stress-Induced Hair Loss

 Fortunately, stress-induced hair loss is a temporary condition and recovers entirely after several months to a year.
 Here are a few steps you can take to quicken the recovery period:

 Hair Loss Medication

-In some cases, hair loss can be treated with topical medication.
+In some cases, you can treat hair loss with topical medication.
 For men, Regaine scalp foam and Finasteride are recommended.
 These medications promote hair growth by increasing blood flow to the scalp.
 The medicines also help in hair regrowth after chronic telogen effluvium hair loss.
 Biotin, a vitamin, also helps in promoting hair growth.